Atintanians: Identity and location

-Possible existence of two tribes: Atintanes & Atintani
+Possible existence of two tribes: Atintanes and Atintani

 Due to controversial and contradicting information provided by ancient authors N. G. L. Hammond proposed two distinct homonymous tribes: the Epirote "Atintanes", located by him somewhere around the upper valley of the Drino; and the Illyrian "Atintani", located by him in the Çermenikë area in Central Albania.
 According to Hammond, the Epirote "Atintanes" are the tribe who appears in the accounts of western Greek campaigns of the Spartan admiral Knemos in 429, as reported by Thycydides, and who are also named by Pseudo-Scylax, Lycophron and Strabo, while the Illyrian "Atintani" are the tribe who appears in the accounts of Cassander's operations against Epidamnus in 314 BC, as reported by Polyaenus, and of the later Roman-Illyrian and Roman-Macedonian wars, as reported by Polybius, Appian and Livy.
 Hammond placed the boundary between the Epirote Atintanes and the Molossians at the upper Kalamas river as far as Kalpaki.

 According to Dause Hammond's view about the existence of two different Atintanes/Atintani tribes and their location seems to be abandoned.
 Hatzopoulos states that although the specific view is "understandable" it is "unacceptable and unnecessary".
 S. Kos considered Cabanes' proposal seemingly more likely than Hammond's one.
 M.B.
 Hatzopoulos (1993) did not accept Hammond's proposal of two distinct tribes, and he located the Atintanes on the upper and middle valley of the Aoos, stretching up to the confluence of this river with the Drino.
 George Mallios (2011) agrees with Hammond that the Atintanians were Epirotes and not connected to the Illyrians.
 P. J. Burton (2011) considered the Atintani as an Illyrian people, specifying that for the identification of the tribe involved with Rome as the Illyrian Atintani, as opposed to the Epirote Atintanes, he referred the reader to Hammond (1989).